martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ### What's happened? ###

-I was changing over the lens last week when I noticed the thumb grip had shifted and worked it's way loose from the body, so an obvious fix was in order ([lost Fuji tumb grips](https://www.dpreview.com/forums/thread/4343992) are apparently a common problem).
+I was changing over the lens last week when I noticed the thumb grip had shifted; the fixing had failed over time, so an obvious fix was in order — _[lost Fuji tumb grips](https://www.dpreview.com/forums/thread/4343992) are an anoyingly common problem!_

 ### How did you fix it? ###